 This article describes installing your first SEC on the same VM as your on-premises SDC.
 It is possible to install more than one SEC for your tenant after you install the first SEC.
 If your goal is to install a second, third, or other additional SEC, see Installing Multiple SECs, Using CDO Images, on Tenants with On-Premises SDCs.

 Before You Install the Secure Event Connector

-If you need to install an SDC, follow one of these procedures:
+- Make sure your SDC has been installed.
+These instructions are specific to an on-premises SDC.
+If you need to install an on-premises SDC, follow one of these procedures: